mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 --sql assessment 2 question 10
 -- produce a count of the number of facilities that have a cost ot guests of 10 or more select count (guestcost) from cd.facilities where guestcost > 10

+--sql assessment 2 question 11
+--produce a list of the total number of slots booked perfacility in the month of September 2012.
+Produce an output table consisting of the facilityid and slots, sorted by the number of slots.
+SELECT facid, SUM(slots) AS Total_Number_of_Slots
+FROM cd.bookings
+WHERE cd.bookings.starttime BETWEEN '2012-09-01' AND '2012-09-30'
+GROUP by facid
+ORDER BY SUM(slots);